 You can now also change your video’s (especially for YouTube Shorts) aspect ratio to vertical in a single click – all inside DaVinci Resolve’s “Deliver” page!

-How to Upload to YouTube From DaVinci Resolve 18.1?
+How to Upload DaVinci Resolve to YouTube?

 - Sign in using YouTube Credentials in the “Preferences” box before exporting to YouTube.